Skip to main content

 In the Performance Monitor view now you should see the values of the selected counters and the current counter values in Time (X-axis) vs Counter value (Y-axis) graph.
 There are quite a few Processor Performance related counter.
 We can choose only Processor Frequency of one of CPU instance to have a simple and easy to understand graph view.
 An illustration added.

 Now we will perform CPU throttling using power option and see the impact via the graph view.
+Open Control Panel > Hardware and Sound > Power Options.
+Click on the advanced power settings.
+An illustration added.

 Now in the advanced power settings window, choose processor power management.
 Choose maximum and minimum power state.
 Note down your current settings before modifying the values.
 An illustration added.